 Mathematically, φtotal = φuseful + φleakage

-The ratio of total flux produced to the useful flux is called leakage factor or leakage coefficient.
+The ratio of total flux produced to the useful flux is called the leakage factor or leakage coefficient.

-Leakage factor, λ = φtotal / φuseful
+- Leakage factor, λ = φtotal / φuseful

-The value of leakage factor is always greater than unity.
+The value of the leakage factor is always greater than unity.
 Typical values of leakage factor are from 1.12 to 1.25.
-In the magnetic circuits, the magnetic leakage can be minimized by placing the exciting coils as close as possible to the points where the flux is to be utilized.
+In magnetic circuits, the magnetic leakage can be minimized by placing the exciting coils as close as possible to the points where the flux is to be utilized.

-Fringing in Magnetic Circuit
+Fringing in Magnetic Circuits

 The magnetic lines of force repel each other while passing through a non-magnetic material.
 Due to this when the flux lines cross the air gap, they tend to bulge outwards.
 This effect is known as fringing.

-The effect of fringing is to make the effective air gap area larger than that of magnetic path and consequently, the flux density in the air gap is reduced.
+The effect of fringing is to make the effective air gap area larger than that of the magnetic path and consequently, the flux density in the air gap is reduced.
 The effect of fringing depends upon the length of the air gap.
-To minimize fringing, the air gap length is kept as small as possible.
-The effect of fringing can be neglected if air gap length is very small as compared to its width.